New Entrance Ramp to Westbound I-90 is Now Open

-Northbound Barrington Road traffic is scheduled to be shifted onto the new pavement on the east side of the bridge beginning on Saturday, December 3rd.
+Northbound Barrington Road traffic has been shifted onto the new pavement on the east side of the bridge.
 Southbound traffic will remain in its current configuration.
-An active work zone area will be in place in the center of the roadway; please continue to use caution while traveling across the bridge.
+An active work zone area is located in the center of the roadway; please continue to use caution while traveling across the bridge.
+Barrington Road Interchange Design with Ramp Labels

 Greenspoint Parkway Construction Work